-(b) Among waste generated from pre-treatment process, 0.000 tonnes of metals, 0.000 tonnes of papers/cardboard packing and 0.000 tonnes of plastics were sent to recyclers for recycling during the reporting period.

-(c) Among general refuse, 0.001 tonnes of metals, 0.045 tonnes of papers/cardboard packing and 0.005 tonnes of plastics were sent to recyclers for recycling during the reporting period.

-(d) No chemical waste was disposed of at CWTC in March 2024.

-(e) It was assumed that four 240-litre bins filled with 80% of general refuse were collected at each collection.
+- (b) Among waste generated from pre-treatment process, 0.000 tonnes of metals, 0.000 tonnes of papers/cardboard packing and 0.000 tonnes of plastics were sent to recyclers for recycling during the reporting period. - (c) Among general refuse, 0.001 tonnes of metals, 0.035 tonnes of papers/cardboard packing and 0.002 tonnes of plastics were sent to recyclers for recycling during the reporting period. - (d) 1,200L of chemical waste (spent lube oil) was disposed of at CWTC in August 2024. - (e) It was assumed that four 240-litre bins filled with 80% of general refuse were collected at each collection.
 The general refuse density was assumed to be around 0.15 kg/L.